 - 1. The pupil premium will be used to provide additional educational support to improve progress and to raise the standard of achievement for these pupils. - 2.
-The funding will be used to narrow and close the gap between the achievement of these pupils and their peers (including closing the gap due to the impact of COVID 19). - 3.
-As far as its powers allow the school will use the additional funding to address any underlying inequalities between children eligible for pupil premium and others (taking into consideration the potential underlying inequalities as a result of COVID 19). - 4.
+The funding will be used to narrow and close the gap between the achievement of these pupils and their peers. - 3.
+As far as its powers allow the school will use the additional funding to address any underlying inequalities between children eligible for pupil premium and others. - 4.
 We will ensure that the additional funding reaches the pupils who need it most and that it makes a significant impact on their education and lives. - 5.
 Pupil premium will be a whole school priority, with clear understanding of the pupil premium strategy by all staff and regular reviewing and monitoring of its impact as identified as good practice in the Education Endowment Foundation's report.